conejoninja/home/content/index.md

 ![Global view](https://conejoninja.github.io/home/images/diagram.v2.png)

 Devices on the left size of the image (rover, food, device x) are connected to through wifi or ethernet to the home network.
-Modules on the right (logger, cc, dashboard) reside in an external server along with the MQTT server, but they could live in a Raspberry Pi or similar inside the home network.
+Modules on the right (logger, api, database, dashboard) reside in an external server along with the MQTT server, but they could live in a Raspberry Pi or similar inside the home network.

 ## Protocol